-Things to Consider When Building A Reliable AR-15 Rifle
+Things to Consider When Building A Reliable AR 15 Rifle?

 By RAR Guns

 First, let’s examine what a reliable AR15 must be able to do.
 A reliable AR-15 must first and foremost fire every time you pull the trigger.
-Whether in a life or death situation, competition shooting, or just plinking, your weapon needs to work properly.
+Whether in a life or death situation, competition shooting, or just plinking, your weapon must work properly.
 It must also hit what you are aiming at.

-One of the main reasons an AR-15 will miss fire is that poor quality parts were used.
+One of the main reasons an AR-15 will miss fire is that poor-quality parts were used.
 Saving a few dollars on a bolt assembly can mean the difference between a reliable rifle and one that consistently has problems.

 You should know how and what you will be using your rifle for.
 This will affect what parts you use to build the rifle.
-For instance, if you plan to shoot steel cased ammo in your rifle, you will have much more success with a 5.56 NATO chambered rifle than a .223 chambered rifle.
+For instance, if you plan to shoot steel-cased ammo in your rifle, you will have much more success with a 5.56 NATO chambered rifle than a .223 chambered rifle.

-You will also need a heavy-duty SOPMOD style ejection spring kit.
+You will also need a heavy-duty SOPMOD-style ejection spring kit.
 This will ensure that you get a successful shell extraction each and every time you fire the weapon.

 Consider AR Rifle Accuracy when Building A Reliable AR-15 Rifle

 Another thing to consider is how important accuracy is.
 AR-15s vary in accuracy by quite a bit.
 They can range anywhere from ¼ MOA to 3 MOA.
 A lot of the accuracy obviously has a lot to do with the barrel you choose.
 A barrel does not have to cost $500.00 to be a good, accurate barrel.
 You can achieve a sub 1 MOA with a mid range cost barrel.
-And contrary to popular belief, a longer barrel is not a whole lot more accurate than a shorter barrel in most cases.
+And contrary to popular belief, a longer barrel is not much more accurate than a shorter barrel in most cases.

 What you may gain in accuracy will be lost in mobility and weight.

 A high-quality AR-15 trigger and enhanced lower parts kit can also aid in acquiring your target quickly.
 I don’t recommend a two-stage trigger for a combat or tactical competition rifle.
-Instead, I like a short pull single-stage trigger with about 4 lbs. or less of resistance.
+Instead, I like a short pull single-stage trigger with about 4 lbs. or less resistance.

 A reliable feed is another area that needs to be addressed.
-There are a lot of low cost lower receivers on the market that are very good.
+There are a lot of low-cost lower receivers on the market that are very good.
 There are a few that are only good for paperweights.
 A good AR15 lower should either be forged or billet.
 Never use a cast lower receiver.
 They are unreliable and weak.